-Luxembourg the Netherlands Singapore The domestic dividend withholding tax rate is generally The domestic dividend withholding tax rate is 15%, which Singapore does not levy any withholding tax on dividends.
-15% (17.75% if a gross-up applies), which may be reduced may be reduced by virtue of tax treaties. by virtue of tax treaties to, generally, 5%.
-Distributions by Dutch cooperatives Exemptions Profit distributions by a Dutch cooperative are not subject A domestic exemption applies if: to Dutch dividend withholding tax, unless it concerns profit (i) the dividend distribution is made to (i) a fully taxable distributions by a so-called 'holding cooperative'.
-Luxembourg resident company, (ii) an EU entity qualifying under the EU Parent-Subsidiary Directive, A cooperative qualifies as a holding cooperative if its (iii) a Luxembourg or EU branch of such EU entity or actual activities usually consist for 70% or more of holding a Luxembourg branch of a company that is resident in participations or of group financing activities.
-This is a treaty country, (iv) a Swiss resident company subject determined based on balance sheet totals, along with to Swiss CIT without being exempt, or types of assets and liabilities, turnover, profit-generating (v) a company which is resident in an EEA country or activities and time spent by employees. a country with which Luxembourg has concluded a tax treaty and which is subject to a tax comparable to the No Dutch dividend withholding tax is due on distributions Luxembourg corporate tax (i.e. a tax rate of 8.5% and to members of the cooperative that have an entitlement a comparable tax base); and to less than 5% of the annual profits or the liquidation (ii) the recipient of the dividend has held or commits proceeds of the cooperative, alone or together with related itself to continue to hold a direct participation in the persons or as a member of a collaborating group.
-Luxembourg company of at least 10% or with an acquisition price of at least EUR 1.2 million for an uninterrupted period of at least 12 months.
+A domestic exemption applies if:

+- (i) the dividend distribution is made to (i) a fully taxable Luxembourg resident company, (ii) an EU entity qualifying under the EU Parent- Subsidiary Directive, (iii) a Luxembourg or EU branch of such EU entity or a Luxembourg branch of a company that is resident in a treaty country, (iv) a Swiss resident company subject to Swiss CIT without being exempt, or (v) a company which is resident in an EEA country or a country with which Luxembourg has concluded a tax treaty and which is subject to a tax comparable to the Luxembourg corporate tax (i.e. a tax rate of 8% and a comparable tax base); and - (ii) the recipient of the dividend has held or commits itself to continue to hold a direct participation in the Luxembourg company of at least 10% or with an acquisition price of at least EUR 1.2 million for an uninterrupted period of at least 12 months.